cabouman/gmcluster/docs/source/theory.rst

 Theory
 ======

+This theory was originally published in Appendix A of :cite:`bouman97`.

 It is often desirable to model distributions that are composed of distinct subclasses or clusters.
 For example, a pixel in a image might behave differently if it comes from an edge rather than a smooth region.
 Therefore the aggregate behavior is likely to be a mixture of the two distinct behaviors.
 The objective of mixture distributions is to form a probabilistic model composed of a number of component subclasses.
 Each subclass is than characterized by a set of parameters describing the mean and variation of the spectral components.

 In order to estimate the parameters of a Gaussian mixture, it is necessary to determine the number of subclasses and the parameters of each subclasses.
 This can be done by using a representative sample of training data and estimating the number of subclasses and their parameters from this data.